-That combination of having a steady focus on what to change overall plus how to respond when conditions change led to other benefits.
+That combination of having a steady focus on what to change overall as well as how to respond when conditions change has led to other benefits.
 For example, top performers were at least two times more likely to have improved dramatically (more than 15%) over the past three years on a range of key performance indicators (KPIs).

 Their greater improvement appeared in KPIs that indicate how well a company can keep customers satisfied: time to market, quality, and perfect orders.
 Top performers were also far more likely to improve dramatically on operational metrics, including yield, capacity utilization, and equipment availability.

 So, what plant data management practices do they use to achieve this success?
-Not surprisingly, they are doing things differently across people, process, and technology.
+Not surprisingly, they are doing things differently across people, processes, and technology.

 More of the top performers have already addressed the IT/OT divide.
 They are far more likely to have IT and OT either in the same organization or tightly integrated (more than 56% of top performers have done this vs. just 36% of non-top performers).
-A close working relationship between these groups helps overcome many of the thorniest issues that have traditionally plagued the relationship between the two groups that control most manufacturing data, automation, and plant IT.
+A close working relationship helps overcome many of the thorniest issues that have traditionally plagued the relationship between these two groups that control most manufacturing data, automation, and plant IT.